Search by product name or hair type/concerns

 To keep your hair growing into your 50s and beyond, make sure you’re consuming foods that strengthen your hair structure and scalp health.
 Foods loaded with Omega-3s, including flaxseeds, walnuts, and salmon, can help give you “shining, gleaming” hair and support scalp health.
 Other foods include:

 Taking multivitamin and collagen supplements can reverse dietary deficiencies brought on by menopause.
-Better Not Younger makes Significant Other Hair Fortifying Vitamins and Power Within Skin & Scalp Collagen Gummies to fill in nutritional gaps your body may have.
+Better Not Younger makes Significant Other Hair, Skin & Nails Supplement + Retinol Boost and Power Within Skin & Scalp Collagen Gummies to fill in nutritional gaps your body may have.

 Significant Other fortifies your hair with micronutrients including: